mbookham7/crdb-terraform-google-gke-single-region/README.md

 # CockroachDB  - Terraform Managed Google GKE Single-region Database

-This repo is the Terraform code to deploy a single CockroachDB Cluster into a AKS cluster into one region.
+This repo is the Terraform code to deploy a single CockroachDB Cluster into a GKE cluster into one region.

 1. Login in to Google Cloud from the CLI with the `gcloud auth` command.